hugomilan/tlmbht/docs/theory/ana/index.md

 where \\(C\\) is concentration, \\(\bar{q}\\) is concentration flux, \\(t\\) is time, \\(D\\) is diffusivity, and \\(S\\) is source.

-And we define the heat equation as:
+And we define the heat equation in time-domain as:

 \begin{equation}
     \rho c_{p}\frac{\partial T}{\partial t} = k\nabla^2 T + S